enasequence/read_docs/cli_01.md

 For example, a validated file `assembly.info` will have a corresponding validation report `assembly.info.report`, and a validated fasta file `assembly.fasta`  will have a corresponding validation report `assembly.fasta.report`.

+Messages which can't be attributed to a specific input file will be written to both standard out and in the following file:

+`<context>/<name>/validate/webin-cli.report`